 This brownie pudding took me a few tries to get just right.
 The first time it turned out to be more of a soft, and very fudgy brownie that had a little too much butter.
 Not bad, but not at all what I wanted.
 It was gone by morning.
-I’m still not entirely sure what precisely went wrong (probably more than one) but I blame the tap water, which burns with the heat of a dozen tiny volcanoes.
+I’m still not entirely sure what precisely went wrong (probably more than one thing) but I blame the water.
 Basically, the water for the water bath was too hot, and the dessert baked faster than it should have.

-I debated on what to do on the next attempt, besides reduce the heat of the tap water to the heat of half a tiny volcano.
-It was indeed insanely rich, but was it too rich?
-The fact that it was so easily over-baked past the pudding stage means it’s pretty finicky, and finicky equals many failed first-time attempts, and many failed attempts means many grumpy people.
+I debated on what to do on the next attempt, besides reduce the heat of the water.
+It was indeed insanely rich…but was it too rich?
+The fact that it was so easily over-baked past the pudding stage means it’s pretty finicky, and finicky, equals many failed first-time attempts, and many failed attempts means many grumpy people.
 No one wants that.
 With that in mind, I made the decision to incorporate the technique used to make pudding cake: boiling water on top of the batter.
 This would ensure that there would definitely be pudding, and less chance of over-baking the dessert into brownies (not exactly a bad result, but not what we want).
 The only potential con was that it wouldn’t be as rich.

 Nix that idea.
 What resulted was a strange pudding layer that didn’t stay in pudding form very long.
 Plus, the brownie part wasn’t as fudgy and smooth.
 I didn’t like it, and it did take longer than the first to disappear.

 Finally at the third try, I decided what the batter needed was more of a reason to stay custard-y, much like a flourless chocolate cake.
 That meant more egg.
-So with one extra egg added, baking time watched closely, and the water at the heat of half a tiny volcano, I gave it a third go.
+So, with one extra egg added, baking time watched closely, and the water at the heat of half a tiny volcano, I gave it a third go.
 It was perfect.
 However, I attribute the success more to the water and the baking time; the egg is merely a luxury addition that acts as a safety net for the pudding texture.
-I know some of you absolutely hate using many eggs in a recipe.
-If you really must, 4 eggs will do.
-But if you can, don’t.
+In order for this recipe to turn out, you must use the amount of eggs called for in the recipe.

 |Gluten Free Brownie Pudding Recipe|